COSMOS-CTC-Cambridge/damtp-research-programming/modules/prototyping.md

 import cProfile
 ```

--   Next we need to set up some infrastructure: `PETSc.DMDA` is the most basic distributed data manager and its `StencilType` attribute just define what shape region around a grid point is needed to compute whatever we want to compute at that point (options are `BOX` and `STAR`); and `BoundaryType` specifies whether the boundary is periodic, or somtheing else; 1=ssize= will become the size of this stencil later.
+-   Next we need to set up some infrastructure: `PETSc.DMDA` is the most basic distributed data manager and its `StencilType` attribute just define what shape region around a grid point is needed to compute whatever we want to compute at that point (options are `BOX` and `STAR`); and `BoundaryType` specifies whether the boundary is periodic, or somtheing else; `ssize` will become the size of this stencil later.

 ``` python
 stype = PETSc.DMDA.StencilType.BOX
 ssize = 1
 ```

--   Boundaries of the lattice can be `NONE`, `GHOSTED`, `TWIST`, `MIRROR` (not implemented in 3d yet) or `PERIODIC`; `GHOSTED` means the ghost points exist on the external boundary, too.
+-   Boundaries of the lattice can be `NONE`, `GHOSTED`, `TWIST`, `MIRROR` (not implemented in 3d yet in v3.7) or `PERIODIC`; `GHOSTED` means the ghost points exist on the external boundary, too.
 Those can be used to store boundary conditions.
 With `NONE` you need to special case the exterior boundary and with `TWIST` you create Möbius strips etc.

 ``` python
 bx    = PETSc.DMDA.BoundaryType.PERIODIC